-- The Chair of the panel (usually the member of the Trust Board of Trustees) should open the meeting by welcoming all those present and leading the introductions.
+- such as a senior colleague from another school in the Trust.
+Witnesses are only required to attend for the part of the hearing in which they give their evidence. - 7.3.2 It is within the power of the Panel to decide whether to allow those invited to the Complaints Review Panel meeting to attend at the same time, or be invited to present their case separately.
+If all attendees are invited to attend the meeting at the same time the following meeting structure may be followed2: - The Chair of the panel (usually the member of the Trust Board of Trustees) should open the meeting by welcoming all those present and leading the introductions.
 The Chair should then outline the procedure and what the Complaints Panel's powers are. - The Clerk (or Company Secretary) should outline the order in which the parties will be able to state their case and ask questions.
 The clerk should also draw attention to the estimated times included in the agenda and that although timings are approximate, the expectation is that they will be adhered to.
 Please see Annex 4 for a sample agenda with approximate timings. - The panel should invite the Complainant to explain their complaint. - The Headteacher, followed by the panel, may question the Complainant. - The Chair should invite the Headteacher to explain the school's actions, followed by the school witnesses. - The Complainant, followed by the panel, may question the Headteacher and their witnesses. - The Chair should invite the Headteacher to make their final statement. - The Chair should invite the Complainant to make their final statement. - The Chair should ask both parties to leave together so that the panel can discuss the case.
-The Chair should inform both parties that they will be notified of the findings and/or recommendations of the panel within 5 days. - The Complainants Panel should make their decision.
+The Chair should inform both parties that they will be notified of the decision on the panel within 5 days. - The Complainants Panel should make their decision.
 The Clerk should be able to advise on procedural issues or draw from his/her notes if needed, but should take no part in the decision. - 7.3.3 If the Chair of the Panel decides not to allow the attendees to attend the meeting at the same time the following meeting structure may be followed (please see Annex 5 for a sample agenda): - The parties attending the meeting should be invited to join the meeting and present their case in the following order: Complainant, Complainant's witness(es), Headteacher, witness(es) from/for the school. - When each attendee joins the meeting the Chair should lead the introductions of the panel, and explain the procedure and powers of the panel. - Each attendee should be given the opportunity to present their case and answer questions from the panel.
-They will then be thanked for their attendance and informed that they will be notified of the finding and/or recommendations of the panel within 5 days.
+They will then be thanked for their attendance and informed that they will be notified of the decision on the panel within 5 days.